Matty-El/urban-attiva/README.md

 ### Existing Features

-#### Home Page
+#### Home Page (navigation all pages)

 -   Urban Attiva logo with a link to the home page.
 -   A navigation menu that allows the user to navigate the website by clicking the navigation links.
-The navigation menu collapses to a burger icon with aa exapnding sidenav menu on smaller devices.
+The navigation menu collapses to a burger icon with aa expanding sidenav menu on smaller devices.
+-   A search button in the navbar which when clicked drops down to reveal a field to enter search criteria.
+Once the search term has been entered the user can click on the serach button and products with details matching the search term will be displayed.
 -   Section one of the home page includes a hero image, header text and a shop now button.
 -   Section two of the home page images for each of the core product categories which when clicked link through to the product pages pre filtered by category.
 -   Section three of the home page includes some customer reviews.